farisachugthai/viconf/autoload/README.md

 ```

-TIL that Pipfiles are officially recognized by the filetype detector in Nvim!
+TIL that a `Pipfile` is officially recognized by the filetype detector in Nvim!

 #### Loading a personal filetype file